ysa134/torii/README.md

 ## Using Torii

 Using Torii currently requires an AMD-compatible module loader.
-[Ember-App Kit](https://github.com/stefanpenner/ember-app-kit) and [Ember-CLI](http://iamstef.net/ember-cli/) provide this out of the box.
+[Ember-CLI](http://www.ember-cli.com/) provide this out of the box.

 ### Using Torii as an ember-addon